jumpingjoy/watchnationpro/index.md

 Advanced health trackers come with Fitbit sense.
 ECG sensor for a minute heart activity tracker, optical heart rate sensor to track pulses, Stress monitoring app EDA are the highlights in Fitbit.
 As its name says, it senses everything that a health-conscious person looks for.

-Excellent battery life is the most significant advantage of sense.
+<a href="https://www.watchnationpro.com/garmin-venu-review">Fitbit Sense</a> has excellent battery life is the most significant advantage of sense.
 It provides six days of battery life.
 Charging also takes significantly less time, approximately 12 minutes only.
 Like Versa, it has Fitbit Pay.

 GPS tracks your miles and location on your runs and travels.
 Waterproof features allow you to swim.

 <button class="uk-button uk-button-primary" href="https://www.watchnationpro.com/fitbit-sense-review/">>> Read Our Full Review Here <<</button>

-### No. 5 Fossil Sport
+### No. 5 Huawei GT 2

-If you want sports at a low price, your best choice should be Fossil Sport under £100.

-The casing comes in two different sizes, 41mm and 43mm.
-The silicone stay is sweat-friendly.
-The 41mm face looks good in small wrists.
-The straps are available in many colors.

-It runs on Wear OS and provides notifications and alerts like email and app information.
-NFC for Google pay is available.

-Untethered GPS is convenient for runners who wish to keep their phones at home.
-The activity tracker, swim-proof, heart rate monitor is worth mentioning of Fossil Sport.
-The heart rate monitor is not up to standard.

-It's also a solid smartwatch with everything you'd expect from a wearable running Wear OS, including NFC for Google Pay, email, notifications, and app alerts.
+<a href="https://www.watchnationpro.com/garmin-venu-review">Huawei GT 2</a> is the successor of Huawei GT, is apt for people who look for fitness tracking and sporty looks.
+With its OS, Lite OS, Huawei has added some more features that are missing in Huawei GT.
+The Kirin Chip improves the performance of fitness tracking.
+The built-in GPS signal is excellent and useful for activity tracking.
+The in-built optical heart rate sensor monitors your heart all over the day.
+The sleep and stress tracking are also pretty good.
+The speaker between the physical buttons allows you to speak with the caller on the watch itself.
+It has no NFC for contactless payments outside China, and you cannot download any third-party apps.
+As it has 5 ATM water resistance, Swimming and swim tracking is another option you can enjoy with this watch.
+Above all, It gets great praise for its battery life.
+Huawei ensures two weeks of battery life which is worth buying this smartwatch.

-<button class="uk-button uk-button-primary" href="https://www.watchnationpro.com/fossil-sport-review/d">>> Read Our Full Review Here <<</button>
+<button class="uk-button uk-button-primary" href="https://www.watchnationpro.com/huawei-gt-2-review/">>> Read Our Full Review Here <<</button>

 ### No. 6 Kate Spade Scallop 2